benmagro/Add-Keccak-Miner-To-BAMT/README.md

 Add-Keccak-Miner-To-BAMT
 ========================

-This is script will install a keccak algorythm miner within BAMT 1.6.0
+This is script will install a keccak algorithm miner within BAMT 1.6.0

 #Instruction